 Parapodia of the first 2 chaetigers uniramous with 3 lobes.

 Remaining parapodia all biramous, with 4 lobes.
 Parapodia of chaetigers 5-9 with lobes reduced to low mounds, those of chaetigers 3 and 4 and posterior to 9 with longer more pointed lobes.
-Parapodia of chaetigers 5-9 have two notopodial and ventral neuropodial lobes as low rounded structures, neuropodial acicular lobe short and tapering, without a prominent postchaetal lobe.
+Parapodia of chaetigers 5-9 have 2 notopodial and ventral neuropodial lobes as low rounded structures, neuropodial acicular lobe short and tapering, without a prominent postchaetal lobe.
 Parapodia of mid-body chaetigers with tapering notopodial lobes and ventral neuropodial lobe, and a shorter neuropodial acicular lobe; notopodial acicular lobe bilobed, an accessory supra-acicular lobe being present, and neuropodial acicular lobe with a prominent postchaetal lobe.
 Posterior parapodia essentially similar except that notopodial acicular lobe loses its supra-acicular lobe.
 Dorsal cirri always longer than parapodial lobes, ventral cirri always shorter (P. dumerilli-parapodium).
 Notopodial chaetae homogomph spinigers, with single homogomph falcigers present in posterior chaetigers.
 Neuropodial chaetae homogomph spinigers and heterogomph falcigers above and heterogomph spinigers and falcigers below the acicula (P. dumerilli-chaetae).

 Up to 90 mm for 100 chaetigers.

-In the littoral zone from ELWS into the sublittoral zone, adult living in mucous tubes attached to algae etc.
+In the littoral zone from (ELWS) into the sublittoral zone, living in mucous tubes attached to algae etc.

-North Atlantic from N America to Brazil, Mediterranean, Persian Gulf, Red Sea, Indian Ocean, Pacific, W and S Africa.
+North Sea, North Atlantic from North America to Brazil, Mediterranean, Persian Gulf, Red Sea, Indian Ocean, Pacific, West and South Africa.